TimRepke/nacsos-data/src/nacsos_data/util/academic/apis/README.md

        --target data/scopus-raw.jsonl
 ```

+For larger queries, it might be easier to instead store them in a separate file and change the `--query` parameter to `--query-file="/path/to/file"`.

 ### Comparison of PubMed, Scopus, Web of Science, and Google Scholar: strengths and weaknesses

 *Matthew E Falagas 1, Eleni I Pitsouni, George A Malietzis, Georgios Pappas*